-Format: This class will take place through in-person lectures and tutorials.
-Although there will not be graded activities in lectures, you are strongly urged to come to every class, and you will be responsible for material that is covered in lecture.
-Of course, the public health situation remains in flux, and if in-person classes become impossible then we will switch to Zoom.
+Although there will not be graded activities in lectures, you are strongly urged to attend every class, and you will be responsible for material that is covered in lecture.

 The essential content of the course will be covered in lectures.
-Tutorials will be used for more in-depth discussions, as well as review of homework problems, and you are highly encouraged to come to them to strengthen your understanding.
+Tutorials will be used for more in-depth discussions, for background material, and for review of homework problems; you are highly encouraged to come to them to strengthen your understanding.